ensdomains/docs/dapp-developer-guide/resolving-names.md

 Reverse resolution without a library follows the same pattern as forward resolution: Get the resolver for `1234....addr.reverse`(where _1234..._ is the address you want to reverse-resolve), and call the `name()` function on that resolver.
 Then, perform a forward resolution to verify the record is accurate.

 If you need to process many addresses (eg: showing reverse record of transaction histories), resolving both reverse and forward resolution for each item may not be practical.
-We have a seperate smart contract called [`ReverseRecords`](https://github.com/ensdomains/reverse-records) which allows you to lookup multiple names in one function call.
+We have a separate smart contract called [`ReverseRecords`](https://github.com/ensdomains/reverse-records) which allows you to lookup multiple names in one function call.

 ```javascript
 const namehash = require('eth-ens-namehash');